When you upload a new drawing, that drawing needs to be prepared for use within Countfire.

 This initial drawing preparation step happens only once and the amount of time it takes depends on two factors:

 If you upload 100 drawings, it’s going to take longer for them all to be ready than if you upload just 10 drawings.

 Note: you only need to wait until the first drawing is ready to start work on it.

 This isn’t complexity in terms of the scope of work or how many symbols are in the drawings, it’s the complexity of how the drawings have been designed and how that fundamental information has been saved into the PDF file.

-Every symbol and all the architectural background etc is made up of elements, and it’s the total number of elements that affects how long Countfire takes to complete the initial drawing preparation step.
+Drawings are made up of elements, and it’s the total number of elements that affects how long Countfire takes to complete the initial drawing preparation step.

 But, how long is it going to take?

 With the vast majority of projects, it’s generally going to take between 5-10 minutes to process a single drawing—and Countfire will be processing multiple drawings simultaneously.

 So you’ll generally wait about 5-10 mins, and then a batch of drawings will be ready.
 You can then start work on those drawings and the remainder of your drawings will finish their initial preparation step in the background.